Natemixon7/Natemixon7.github.io/AdvancedCalculator3000.md

 ## 3. Additional Considerations

-This program was done completely in Java as a group project.
-It features math anywhere from basic to advanced.
-Adding additional operations or calculators would be quick and easy.
+This program, developed entirely in Java as part of a group project, encompasses a wide range of mathematical operations, from basic to advanced.
+Its modular design allows for the seamless addition of new operations or calculators, ensuring scalability and ease of enhancement.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).